 This is the smallest island in the Faroe Islands with a total area of 0,8 sq km.
 Lítla Dímun is the only uninhabited island in the Faroe Islands.
 Rávan is the highest point on the island elevating 414 above ocean level.

 Mikladalur is a village on Kalsoy island.
 Mikladalur means "the great valley" and is the largest of four villages on the island.
 There are several beautiful turf houses in the village The iconic statue Kópakonan stands by the shoreline in Mikladalur.
 In order to reach Kópakonan directly translated to the Seal Woman, you will walk down a steep hillside on good stairs.
 There is a great view of the nearby Kunoy island from Mikladalur.
-The most popular s
+The most popular sight in the village is the turf house w

 This might be the only prison in the world with grass roof.
 Mjørkadalur Prison is the only prison in the Faroe Islands.
 It is situated in the middle of nowhere in a valley with nothing else than a epic view of the Kaldbaksbotnur Fjord.

 Múlafossur is a watarfall like no other.
 A nice walk from the village houses in Gásadalur you'll find this famous waterfall.
 Múlafossur is situated on Vagar island some 11 km (7 miles) from Vagar Airport.
 Just before getting to the waterfall, you will drive through the Gásadalstunnilin tunnel.
 There is a parking lot near the waterfall.
-From this parking lot, you will walk for 2 minutes in order to reach the breathtakingly beautiful waterfall that drops in
+From this parking lot, you will walk for 2 minutes in order to reach the breathtakingly beautiful waterfall that drops into the ocean.
+The waterfall is ov

 This is where you will find the stunning lighthouse overlooking to North Atlantic Ocean and a lot of puffins.
 A bridge connects the islet Mykineshólmur with the island Mykines.
 The large canyon between the islet and the island is called Hólmagjógv.
 Mykineshólmur is the westernmost part of the Faroe Islands.
 The islet rises 133 metres from the sea.